foundriesio/docs/source/tutorials/compose-app/compose-app-checking-app-state.rst

 - directly after device reboot
 - when ``aktualizr-lite`` restarts.

 ..
-Important:: The FoundriesFactory backend stores just the last 10 states.
+Important:: The FoundriesFactory® backend stores just the last 10 states.

-If enabled, container health can get determined by a `health check`_ script.
+If enabled, container health is determined by a `health check`_ script.
-Otherwise container health gets deduced from a container state and exit code.
+Otherwise, container health is deduced from a container state and exit code.
-A healthy container is one in either a ``running`` state or a ``exited`` state with exit code equal to zero.
+A healthy container is one in either a ``running`` state or a ``exited`` state with an exit code equal to zero.
-An App state is *healthy* only if its each container/service is *healthy*.
+An App state is *healthy* only if each container/service is *healthy*.

 View a summary of App state using the ``fioctl devices show <device name>`` command.
 The output lists *healthy* and *unhealthy* Apps.
 For example: